Guidance for twisted particle filter: a continuous-time perspective

-where $g_k$ ($0\leq k\leq n$) are deterministic functions and $(X_k)_{k=0}^n$ is a discrete-time Markov chain in $\mathbb{R}^d$ with transition kernel $P(x,dy)$.
-The simplest and most classical algorithm to solve \eqref{eq:Zintro} is the bootstrap particle algorithm (BPF) proposed by Gordon, Salmond, and Smith in 1993 \cite{gordon1993novel} (see Algorithm \ref{alg:bpf} below).
-However, to achieve a desired level of precision, the required sample number $N$ in the Monte Carlo approximation can be rather demanding, since the variance of $\prod_{k=0}^n g_k(X_k)$ can be large.
-In order to reduce the variance, various ``twisted" particle filters have been developed \cite{heng2020controlled,guarniero2017iterated,bon2022monte,whiteley2014twisted,branchini2021optimized,zhao2024probabilistic,lawson2018twisted,lawson2022sixo}.
-The general idea of the twisted particle filter (TPF) is as follows: Find a suitable (positive) twisting function $\varphi(k,x)$ ($1\leq k \leq n$, $x\in \mathbb{R}^d$), run the twisted Markon chain $X^\varphi$ with the transition kernel $P^\varphi_k(x,\cdot) \sim \varphi(k,\cdot)P(x,\cdot)$ at the $k$-th step, and modify the function sequence $g_k$ according to $\varphi$ (denoted by $g_k^\varphi$) (see more details in \eqref{eq:twistedtransition}--\eqref{eq:ellk} below).
-The twisted model wants to achieve: \begin{enumerate} \item[(1)] The statistical quantity $Z$ is preserved (i.e. $\mathbb{E}\left[\prod_{k=0}^n g_k(X_k)\right] = \mathbb{E}\left[\prod_{k=0}^n g_k^\varphi(X_k^\varphi)\right]$) \item[(2)] The variance of $\prod_{k=0}^n g_k^\varphi(X_k^\varphi)$ is significantly reduced with a suitable choice of $\varphi$. \end{enumerate} Notably, this approach is exactly the methodology of the importance sampling \cite{kloek1978bayesian,glynn1989importance,awad2013zero} via a change of measure for discrete path measures, and the key step in constructing a twisted model is seeking the optimal twisting function $\varphi$ to minimize the variance above.
-In fact, most existing TPF algorithms adopt the ``look ahead" strategies when constructing or learning the twisting function $\varphi$ (see \cite{pitt1999filtering,heng2020controlled,guarniero2017iterated} for instance), due to the expression of the optimal twisting function (see \eqref{eq:recursive} and \eqref{eq:lookahead} below).
+where $g_k$ ($0\leq k\leq n$) are deterministic positive functions and $(X_k)_{k=0}^n$ is a discrete-time Markov chain in $\mathbb{R}^d$ with transition kernel $P(x,dy)$.
+The simplest and most classical algorithm for approximating \eqref{eq:Zintro} is the bootstrap particle filter (BPF) of Gordon, Salmond, and Smith \cite{gordon1993novel} (see Algorithm \ref{alg:bpf} below).
+However, to reach a desired precision, the required sample size $N$ can be prohibitive, since the variance of $\prod_{k=0}^n g_k(X_k)$ can be large.
+To reduce this variance, various ``twisted'' particle filters have been developed \cite{heng2020controlled,guarniero2017iterated,bon2022monte,whiteley2014twisted,branchini2021optimized,zhao2024probabilistic,lawson2018twisted,lawson2022sixo}.
+The general idea of the twisted particle filter (TPF) is the following: choose a positive twisting function $\varphi(k,x)$ ($1\leq k \leq n$, $x\in \mathbb{R}^d$), run the twisted Markov chain $X^\varphi$ with transition kernel $P^\varphi_k(x,\cdot) \propto \varphi(k,\cdot)P(x,\cdot)$ at step $k$, and modify the function sequence $g_k$ according to $\varphi$ (denoted by $g_k^\varphi$; see \eqref{eq:twistedtransition}--\eqref{eq:ellk}).
+The twisted model is designed to achieve: \begin{enumerate} \item[(1)] The statistical quantity $Z$ is preserved (i.e. $\mathbb{E}\left[\prod_{k=0}^n g_k(X_k)\right] = \mathbb{E}\left[\prod_{k=0}^n g_k^\varphi(X_k^\varphi)\right]$) \item[(2)] The variance of $\prod_{k=0}^n g_k^\varphi(X_k^\varphi)$ is significantly reduced with a suitable choice of $\varphi$. \end{enumerate} This is precisely importance sampling \cite{kloek1978bayesian,glynn1989importance,awad2013zero} via a change of measure on discrete path space, and the key step in constructing a twisted model is finding the optimal twisting function that minimizes the variance above.
+In fact, most existing TPF algorithms adopt a ``look-ahead'' strategy when constructing or learning the twisting function $\varphi$ (see, e.g., \cite{pitt1999filtering,heng2020controlled,guarniero2017iterated}), motivated by the explicit expression of the optimal twisting function (see \eqref{eq:recursive} and \eqref{eq:lookahead} below).